biojppm/cmany/README.rst

 Features
 --------

+* Works in Linux, Windows and OS X.
 * Saves the tedious work of dealing with many build trees by hand.
 * Useful for build comparisons.
 * Useful for cross-compiler validation.